preciofishbone/OmniaDocsG2/general-assets/layout-explorer/index.rst

-Layout Explorer
+Layout explorer
 ====================

-The Layout Explorer can be used when creating or editing a Page Type or when editing pages.
-Regarding Pages, it's available when editing a page in Design Mode.
+The Layout explorer can be used when creating or editing a page type or when editing pages.
+Regarding pages, it's available when editing a page in Design mode.

 .. image:: page-toolbar.png

-The following options are found in Layout Explorer.
+The following options are found in Layout explorer.
 Select page for more information:

 .. toctree::
    :titlesonly: